Knowledge hub

 What is a license?

-We safeguard our software by means of using security password files.
-About every 6 months, we change the way a password file is generated.
-Therefore, you will need to renew your password file every 6 months.
+We safeguard our software with security password files.
+Approximately every 12 months, we change the way a password file is generated.
+Therefore, you will need to renew your password file every 12 months.
 You will still be able to use our software as long as you apply for the renewal of your license password file — this is free to do!

-If you bought a new license and the payment of your license was not registered in our system yet, you will only receive a two-month password file.
-This is because we allow our customers to activate their license once we receive the order, and before we receive the payment.
-Once the payment is registered in our system it will be possible to generate six-month password files.
+If you bought a new license and the payment has not been registered in our system yet, you will only receive a two-month password file.
+This is because we allow our customers to activate their license once we receive the order and before we receive the payment.
+Once the payment is registered in our system, it will be possible to generate six-month password files.

-How do I set Mimics to automatically update the license?
+How do I set up my local license to automatically update?

 How can I set up a floating license server?